csqr/chetanchawla.com/content/publication/journal-article/uncertainty-jmh/index.md

 The importance of environmental uncertainty is escalating.
 The paper's historical, philosophical and critical view helps scholars explain and interpret uncertainty within their own research and formulate new research questions.

 Originality/value
-Understanding the epistemological assumptions underlying paradigms will better enable researchers and practitioners to face a future filled with uncertainty and equivocality.
+Understanding the epistemological assumptions underlying paradigms will better enable researchers and practitioners to face a future filled with uncertainty and equivocality.'
-'

 ---

 {{% callout note %}}